Dappled horse, dappled grey horse, horse dappling

 Do Dappled Horses Come in All Colours?

-Even though horses with these colourings could have the gene, dapples are not always as obvious and distinctive as they are on grey or lighter-coloured hair.
+Even though horses with these coat colourings could have the gene, dapples are not always as obvious and distinctive as they are on grey or lighter-coloured hair.

 Do Horses Keep Dapples?